edenspiekermann/iframify/README.md

 # Iframify

 Replaces a node with an iframe version of itself.
+Read [the introduction article](http://dev.edenspiekermann.com/2016/04/05/introducing-iframify/).

 ## Usage